luckykenlin/livewire-tables/docs/en/install/install.md

 !> Note: This package assumes you already have `Laravel Livewire 2.x` and `Alpine.js 2.x` installed.

-You can install the package via composer:
+You can install the package via `composer`:

 ```bash
 composer require luckykenlin/livewire-tables